Apply for readmission

 If you’re applying to readmit as a SCPHN you’ll need to declare Nursing/SCPHN or Midwifery/SCPHN, depending on which you were previously registered as.
 If you were dual registered as a nurse and midwife and looking to work solely in a SCPHN role, you’ll only need to readmit as one or the other.

 Reviewing your application

 Once we have everything we need, we'll review your application.
-This can take between two and six weeks, but it might take longer if we need more information.
+This can take up to six weeks, but it might take longer if we need more information.

 It's important to keep your NMC Online details up to date as we'll be contacting you by email to ask for more information or let you know our decision.